sapiens/blog/_posts/2014-6-20-Introducing-Make-aka-MakeSharp.aspx.md

     }
 }
 ```
   Now this is interesting.
-The **Context** property allows Make# to inject a codedefined **TaskContext** that can be used to access script arguments (or in this case the init object) and pass values to be used by other tasks. **BuildScript.GetNuspecFile** is a helper returning a **NuSpecFile** object (codedefined helper) which assumes there is a nuspec file with the project name available in the same directory as the build script.
-The **GetAssemblySemanticVersion** method of Project allows you to specify versioning details like code-release or build meta as defined by [Semver](http://semver.org).
-For Nuget purposes any text suffix marks the package as code-release.
+The **Context** property allows Make# to inject a predefined **TaskContext** that can be used to access script arguments (or in this case the init object) and pass values to be used by other tasks. **BuildScript.GetNuspecFile** is a helper returning a **NuSpecFile** object (predefined helper) which assumes there is a nuspec file with the project name available in the same directory as the build script.
+The **GetAssemblySemanticVersion** method of Project allows you to specify versioning details like pre-release or build meta as defined by [Semver](http://semver.org).
+For Nuget purposes any text suffix marks the package as pre-release.

  In order to update the dependencies version, I've created an utility class for that (default task discovery convention for Make# says that a class with the "_" suffix is not a task, i.e just a POCO) and my convention to indicate in a nuspec that a package dependency's version needs to be updated is that the version contains "replace", like this